Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Gettingstarted.md

    ![](./Media/resources.png)

-## Verify and Retrieve the values of Azure Resources
+## Verify and Review the values of Azure Resources

 In this task, verification, and retrieval of specific values, including End Point, Connection String, and Key for the designated resources.